wwangstudio@gmail.com

 2025

-Nothing Written on Water, participatory performance, Ontopo, curated and organized by Jon Santos, Sofia Thiệu D’Amico, and Danni Shen, Baklimsa, Summitville, NY, US
+Nothing Written on Water, participatory performance, Ontopo, Baklimsa, Summitville, NY, USA

-Nothing Written on Water, performance with Lu Gao, After/Images, two-person exhibition, Black Brick Project, New York, NY, US
+Nothing Written on Water, Black Brick Project, New York, NY, USA

 2021

-Honorable Mention, Fine Art Book, International Photography Awards
+Honorable Mention, Fine Art Book, International Photography Awards, Los Angeles, CA, USA

 Education